Generate Mock APIs

 2. (Optional) Stoobly enables configuring how a request gets matched.
 Matching against query params, body or headers can be either relaxed or tightened.

-A mock API works great from the time it is created to when it comes time for maintenance.
-Stoobly enables you to replay recorded requests and either overwrite the existing request response or alternatively, create a new version of the request.
+We empower you with the ability to replay recorded requests and either overwrite the existing request response or alternatively, create a new version of the request.
+The following lists challenges with maintaining mocks and highlights manually:

-In comparison, to update a HTTP response mock manually:
+The process to update a HTTP response mock manually will look similar to:

 1. Determine which mocks need updating